FREQUENTLY ASKED QUESTIONS

 1. Minnesota Health Care Programs (MHCP - straight Medicaid).
 The MHCP Mental Health fee schedule is publicly available on the DHS website.

-6. BCBS - you may request a fee schedule
+5. BCBS - you may request a fee schedule, must be networked with DHS first

 Please note it is against the law for us (and contract holders) to discuss specifics about practice contracts, including fee schedules.